crashdean/UFOs/README.md

 ##  Results

 The initial website only had date as the filter for searching the sightings.
-The previewed date formate was displayed for the user to type the date and press search.
+The field preview date formate was displayed which prompted the date then click search.
 This function was coded in the index.html page inside a div container using Bootstrap as a css style.
-The challenge of this project created four additional filters,  These were city, state, country, and shape.
+The challenge portion of this project was to creat four additional filters.
+These were city, state, country, and shape.
 All of theses filter displays were placed inside of list item tags.
 The functions for these fields were created in the app.js file using javascript.

 ### Index.html